Scalable Acceleration for Classification-Based Derivative-Free Optimization: Theoretical Study

-Let us consider an extreme situation.
-Assume that the hypotheses at each step are all
+Consider an extreme but plausible situation where the hypotheses generated at each step are defined as follows:

-Since the size of training sets used to train the hypothesis $h_t$ is tiny and the training data is biased in the context of sequential-mode classification-based optimization algorithm, it is quite reasonable to assume that the relative errors $\sP(\mathcal{R}_t)$ are large.
-In other words, in this situation we learn a series of ``inaccurate'' hypotheses with respect to $\Omega_{\alpha_t}$ while accidentally ``accurate'' with respect to $\Omega_\epsilon.$ Consequently, the error-target dependence $\theta=\max_{1\le t\le T}\sP(\mathcal{R}_t)$ is large.
-Even though $\Phi_t$ are all positive, the query complexity bound given in Theorem \ref{srcoscomplexity} can be large.
-However, in this situation, it can be easily proven that the probability an $\epsilon$-minimum is not found until step $T$ is
+In the context of sequential-mode classification-based optimization algorithms, where the training sets are not only small but also potentially biased, it's reasonable to expect large relative errors $\sP(\mathcal{R}_t)$.
+This scenario could lead to a series of hypotheses that are inaccurate with respect to $\Omega_{\alpha_t}$ but, by chance, accurate with respect to $\Omega_\epsilon.$ Consequently, the error-target dependence $\theta=\max_{1\le t\le T}\sP(\mathcal{R}_t)$ can be unexpectedly large.
+Even all $\Phi_t$ values being positive, the query complexity bound given in Theorem \ref{srcoscomplexity} is therefore not optimistic.
+However, the probability of failing to identify an $\epsilon$-minimum:

-which is smaller than $\delta$ for not very large $T.$ It means the upper bound in Theorem \ref{srcoscomplexity} is not tight. \end{itemize}
+is less than $\delta$ for a reasonably sized $T$.
+This indicates that the upper bound may not be as tight as initially thought. \end{itemize}